inrupt/solid-common-vocab-rdf/test/README.md

 # Test generated artifact

-This is a simple developer project, currently only useful for manually testing specific versions of specifically published NPM vocabulary artifacts.
+This is a simple developer project, currently only useful for manually testing specific versions of specifically published npm vocabulary artifacts.
 It just imports a select few of those packages, and then attempts to write to the console certain values from certain terms we expect to see in the vocabularies represented in those packages.

 ## Roadmap

-- see if we can automatically populate the list of generated NPM artifacts in our `package.json` (perhaps use a Handlebars template to create the `package.json` from the LAG itself?).
+- see if we can automatically populate the list of generated npm artifacts in our `package.json` (perhaps use a Handlebars template to create the `package.json` from the LAG itself?).